RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Added opacity and hsv values to the getColorSlotHexCode modifier.
 - Added animateColorKF and animateColorKFHex modifiers.
 These allow you to animate both Beatmap Object and Background Object colors.
+- Added setShape modifier.
+This does exactly what the name suggests.
 - Ported most compatible modifiers to BG objects.

 ### Editor